 If you are an existing subscriber and need technical support, please contact firstname.lastname@example.org.

-- Certification, Approved Parts and other status is provided with the use of a field appended to the basic Partslink® number.
-In the U.S., we are currently using “C” for CAPA, “N” for NSF, “B” for both CAPA and NSF certified, and “P” for FORD patented parts, along with other designations if the manufacturer’s part qualifies for any other program.
+- Certification, Approved Parts and other status is provided with the use of a field appended to the basic Partslink number.
+In the U.S., we are currently using “C” for CAPA Certified, “T” for CAPA Tier 1 Verified, “B” for both CAPA certified and Tier 1 verified, and “P” for design patented parts, along with other designations if the manufacturer’s part qualifies for any other program.
 We also reference recycled parts with an “R”.
-This way, a supplier could inventory different classes of the same Partslink® numbered part and have the ability to distinguish this status in their submissions to the estimating provider.
+This way, a supplier could inventory different classes of the same Partslink numbered part and have the ability to distinguish this status in their submissions to the estimating provider.

 Frequently Asked Questions